 - 24. Public consultations have been carried out in the project area during the feasibility as well as detailed design stage.
-Key issues raised during the consultations were on: - Provision of suitable drainage in the settlements areas - Provisions of safety measures in school and settlement areas - Suitable mitigation measures to address air and noise pollution - Provision of safety signage near school. - Avoid sourcing water for construction from public water sources. - Minimize the cutting of trees. - Construction labour camps should not be located near settlements area. - Avoid borrow of earth near settlement and schools. - Start tree plantation during construction phase.
+Key issues raised during the consultations were on: - Provisions of safety measures in school and settlement areas - Suitable mitigation measures to address air and noise pollution - Provision of suitable drainage in the settlements areas - Provision of safety signage near school - Avoid sourcing water for construction from public water sources - Minimize cutting of trees - Construction of labour camps should not be located near settlements area - Avoid borrow of earth near settlement and schools - Start tree plantation during construction phase